erica-kane/erica-kane.github.io/index.md

 ## About Me

 My name is [Erica Kane](https://www.linkedin.com/in/erica-kane-65356b140/) and I am from Belfast, Northern Ireland.
-I recently graduated with a BSc in Criminal Justice and Criminology (Quantitative)(International) from the Univeristy of Leeds.
-I am currently a second year [CDT](https://datacdt.org) student, working towards an MSc and PhD in Data Analytics and Scoiety.
+I recently graduated with a BSc in Criminal Justice and Criminology (Quantitative)(International) from the University of Leeds.
+I am currently a second year [CDT](https://datacdt.org) student, working towards an MSc and PhD in Data Analytics and Society.

-I am a beginner programmer, and my current main experience lies in R and Python.
+I am a beginner data analyst, and my current main experience lies in R and Python.
 I have complete projects across a variety of topics using several different analytical methods including:

 - Logistic and linear regression models
-- Data visualisaiton
+- Data visualisation
 - Agent based modelling
 - Machine learning
   - K-means clustering
-  - Random forrest
+  - Random forest
   - UMAP
   - Classifiers
 - Natural language processing
   - Text preparation
   - Sentiment analysis
-  - Word frequencies and co-occurances
+  - Word frequencies and co-occurrences

 ## PhD Project